fnproject/tutorials/Async/README.md

 >fn deploy --local --app myapp
 >```

-Now we've deployed it as an `asyncfn` function so when we call it, it will be queued up to run later.
+Now we've deployed it as an async function so when we call it, it will be queued up to run later.

 And call the asyncfn function: